Qwilt/terraform-provider-qwilt/examples/playground/provider-install-verification/README.md

 This is a very trivial, bare-bones example to verify that you have the Qwilt Terraform Provider installed correctly.

+First, make sure your QCDN_XAPI_TOKEN env variable is set (this is the recommended method for authentication.
+See other authentication alternatives in details in the provider documentation.

-To use it, define your API token and run 'apply':
+To use it, run 'apply':
 ```
-$ terraform apply -var="token=<API Token>"
+$ terraform apply
 ```